 Overlooking the western bay at the foot of Mt.
-Hakodate is a 2-square-km (1-square-mile) area of wide, sloping streets lined with the 19th-century churches, stately consulates, interesting shops, and homes of the Japanese and foreigners who first opened up this part of Japan to commerce.
-Return here at night when the illuminated buildings show why Hakodate is a favorite location for romantic movies and TV shows.
+Hakodate is a 2-square-km (1-square-mile) area of wide, sloping brick- and stone-paved streets lined with the 19th-century churches, stately consulates, interesting shops, and homes of the Japanese and other nationalities who first opened up this part of Japan to commerce.
+Return here at night when the illuminated buildings show why Hakodate is a favorite filming location for romantic movies and TV shows.

 The most interesting historic buildings and museums are the Old Public Hall (Kyu Hakodate-ku Kokaido 旧函館区公会堂), with the Emperor's Toilet; the Old British Consulate (Kyu Igirisu Ryojikan 旧イギリス領事館), a nice place for tea and scones; and the Hakodate City Museum of Northern Peoples (Hakodate Hoppo Minzoku Shiryokan 函館市北方民族資料館).
 They can be visited with combined tickets.
 To visit Motomachi, get off the streetcar at the Suehiro-cho stop.